cran/BBEST/README.md

 ## Installation

 Prior to using 'BBEST', **R** software environment should be installed.
-The **R** environment is available for Windows, MacOS and a variety of UNIX platforms, and can be downloaded at [r-project.org](http://www.r-project.org/).
-Manuals for **R** listed at [cran.r-project.org/manuals](http://cran.r-project.org/manuals.html) provide a good introduction to this language.
+The **R** environment is available for Windows, MacOS and a variety of UNIX platforms, and can be downloaded at [r-project.org](https://www.r-project.org/).
+Manuals for **R** listed at [cran.r-project.org/manuals](https://cran.r-project.org/manuals.html) provide a good introduction to this language.

-You may also wish to install and IDE for **R**, for example, [RStudio](http://www.rstudio.com/).
+You may also wish to install and IDE for **R**, for example, [RStudio](https://rstudio.com/).

-To install a stable version of 'BBEST' from [CRAN](http://cran.r-project.org/package=BBEST) type in the **R** command shell or in your IDE console
+To install a stable version of 'BBEST' from [CRAN](https://cran.r-project.org/package=BBEST) type in the **R** command shell or in your IDE console

 ```r
 install.packages('BBEST', dependencies = TRUE)
 ```

-Or download [tar ball](http://cran.r-project.org/package=BBEST/index.html), decompress the file, and run `R CMD INSTALL`.
-You will have to install packages: 'DEoptim', 'wmtsa', 'grid', 'ggplot2', 'reshape2', and 'shiny'.
+Or download [tar ball](https://cran.r-project.org/package=BBEST/index.html), decompress the file, and run `R CMD INSTALL`.
+You will have to install packages: 'DEoptim', 'aws', 'grid', 'ggplot2', 'reshape2', and 'shiny'.

 ## Usage